FGRibreau/jq.node/README.md

 ### -j, --json

 Force the result to be output as JSON.
-Without this, `jq.node` outputs strings verbatim and non-strings as JSON.
+Without this, `jq` outputs strings verbatim and non-strings as JSON.

 ### -v, --version